History of military ballooning: Postwar

+Since the 2018 Gaza border protests, Palestinian militants have been launching incendiary balloons at Israel Since the beginning of May 2018, helium-filled incendiary balloons have been used alongside the kites.
+Gazan balloons are devised from helium-filled party balloons or condoms that are strung together, with flaming rags, other incendiary devices, or explosives strung below.,On 25 August 2026 during the Gaza war, Israel warned Hamas that it will increase strikes on Gaza following concern over launches of kites, drones and balloons from the territory.as several kites were found in an Israeli community near the border with Gaza over the weekend, local media reported, threatening that "A balloon is treated like a kite, and a kite is treated like a drone, with or without explosives."

 Aerostats have been used by US and coalition military forces in Iraq and in Afghanistan.

 In 2019, the United States Southern Command commissioned surveillance tests using 25 balloons made by Raven Industries across six states.
 Funded under project COLD STAR (Covert Long-Dwell Stratospheric Architecture) by the Pentagon, the balloons are stealthy, navigate using AI, and can harvest complex data.
 Initially created to locate narcotic traffickers, they were later transitioned into military service.
 Tom Karako, a fellow at the Center for Strategic and International Studies, said the balloons can serve as communication and datalink nodes, as trucks for intelligence, surveillance and reconnaissance (ISR) to track airborne targets, and as platforms for various weapons.

 Around the same time, DARPA and several defense contractors were working on the Adaptable Lighter-Than-Air (ALTA) program, which aimed to make stratospheric balloon navigation more precise and reliable using doppler laser.
 The mature technology was transferred to the U.S. military in 2019.

 Other similar prototypes have been in development in China and the United States.

 In 2023, suspected surveillance balloons from China reportedly drifted off-course across North and Central America.

 During its 2022 invasion of Ukraine, Russia launched balloons with corner reflectors to exhaust Ukrainian air defenses.